Composite GEFRI Score

 - Holds a regional position of 9th within Sub-Saharan Africa .

-- Leads regional peers most clearly in Governance.
+- Leads regional peers most clearly in Infrastructure.

 Regional peers: Sub-Saharan Africa